IBM/knative101/exercise-4/README.md

 	kubectl edit cm config-autoscaler --namespace knative-serving
 	```

 7. Find `scale-to-zero-threshold`, and decrease the time from 5m to 1m.
-You can also decrease the `scale-to-zero-graceperiod`.
+You can also decrease the `scale-to-zero-grace-period`.

 8. Run `kubectl get pods --watch` and wait to see the application scale itself back down to 0.